WizardOfHaas/LGP-30/developer-notes.md

 ## Suggested TS Project Layout

-Only the basics of this is implements so far.
+Only the basics of this is implemented so far.

-Suggested minimal directory layout for a TypeScript + HTML project (placed under LGP-30/ts-lgp30):
+Suggested minimal directory layout for a TypeScript + HTML project (placed under LGP-30/ts-lgp-30):

 * package.json
 * package-lock.json